SanitaShu/enhancing_NFI_data_quality/README.md

 ---

-## Research Objectives
+## Objectives

-The main objective of this project was to develop an inventory-oriented approach for improving forest inventory data quality using supervised machine learning and Sentinel-1/2 data.
+The main objectives of this project were to:

-Specific objectives included:
+1. Review literature on forest inventory data quality, remote sensing, and machine learning in forestry.

-1. Analysing factors affecting the quality and consistency of inventory data
+2. Prepare the research dataset by cleaning inventory data and extracting Sentinel-1 and Sentinel-2 predictors.
-2. Extracting spectral and SAR predictors from Sentinel imagery
+3. Apply supervised machine learning models to estimate selected forest attributes.
-3. Developing supervised ML models for forest attribute estimation and classification
+4. Evaluate model performance using regression and classification metrics.
-4. Evaluating prediction errors and residual patterns
+5. Analyse prediction errors and residual patterns to identify potential inconsistencies in inventory records.
-5. Identifying high-deviation stands as potential indicators of inventory inconsistencies
+6. Summarise the results and assess the practical value of the approach for forest inventory data quality improvement.

 ---